All Episodes

 I don't know her.

-I've never spent any time with her, but these people that I know here had spent an evening with her, and a couple days later I met them for dinner.
+I've never spent any time with her, but people that I know here had spent an evening with her, and a couple days later I met them for dinner.

 She's much prettier in person than even on TV.

-Uh I can't escape noticing that, but I don't know.
+I can't escape noticing that, but I don't know.

-I think you this she's just not presidential.
+I think she's just not presidential.

 Do you think, dear?

-And you know, I realized what circumstance was here.
+And, you know, I realized what circumstance was here.

-This is not gonna start an argument.
+This is not going to start an argument.

-I didn't care to, I didn't want to spend that kind of time there.
+I didn't want to spend that kind of time there.

-I said, Yeah, you know what?
+I said, yeah, you know what?

 What do you mean by that, dear?

-Well, I mean Sarah Palin's so damn embarrassing.
+Well, Sarah Palin's so damn embarrassing.

-Um not quite following you.
+I'm not quite following you, dear.

-Well, I mean, she's so embarrassing again.
+Well, she's so embarrassing.

 Sarah Palin or Obama?